 Mosteiro de Santa Maria de Alcobaça

-Today you will make the two-hour drive to Lisbon.
-Along the way, you will make a few fun stops starting with Alcobaça, a town with a charming center complete with a little river and bijou bridges, as well as the magnificent 12th-century Mosteiro de Santa Maria de Alcobaça — one of Portugal’s most important UNESCO World Heritage Sites.
+Continue south today with a two-hour transfer to Lisbon.
+Along the way, you'll make a few fun stops starting with Alcobaça, a town with a charming center complete with a little river and bijou bridges, as well as the magnificent 12th-century Mosteiro de Santa Maria de Alcobaça—one of Portugal's most important UNESCO World Heritage Sites.

-Day 6: Guided tour of Lisbon & Evening of Fado
+Day 6: Guided Tour of Lisbon & Fado Evening

 Rua Augusta triumphal Arch

-Bring your camera for your stop at the wonderful Iron Lift Viewpoint, which gives way to a stellar 360º view over downtown.
+Bring your camera for your stop at the wonderful Iron Lift Viewpoint, which gives way to a stellar 360-degree view over downtown.
 There's also a fantastic stop at Portas do So, where you'll be treated to a breathtaking panorama over Alfama (the Old Town).
-Your guide will also take you to sights like Largo do Carmo — the setting for the democratic revolution of 1974 —and the Baroque extravaganza of St. Roque Church.
+Your guide will also take you to sights like Largo do Carmo—the setting for the democratic revolution of 1974—and the Baroque extravaganza of St. Roque Church.
 Keep an eye out for funky finds in the Bairro Alto, the lively bohemian district, or perhaps lean into high roller status with an investment piece in Chiado, the city's most elegant shopping area.

-Day 7: Explore Évora and the Alentejo region
+Day 7: Transfer to Évora via the Alentejo Region

 An undulating vineyard in Alentejo

-Today you'll have a full-day excursion of the Alentejo region, where the pace of life slows amid the area's iconic golden plains.
-This sparsely populated yet vast swath of land between the Algarve region and Lisbon offers scenic rolling hills, olive groves, vineyards, and charming fortified towns with a number of walking trails, Neolithic monuments, rustic wineries, and cork production facilities.
+Today you'll have a full-day excursion to the Alentejo region, where the pace of life slows amid the area's iconic golden plains.
+This sparsely-populated yet vast swath of land between the Algarve region and Lisbon offers scenic rolling hills, olive groves, vineyards, and charming fortified towns with a number of walking trails, Neolithic monuments, rustic wineries, and cork production facilities.

 Enjoy the slower rhythm here; residents in the Alentejo region are more traditional than in other parts of Portugal, something you'll see reflected in their home-cooked cuisine and beautiful handicrafts.
-Get to know the locals and their cultures today as you visit medieval villages, a cork forest, a winery, and Neolithic monuments.
-You'll also tuck into a delectable lunch at a traditional Alentejo cuisine restaurant before you head to Évora for the rest of the day.
+Get to know the locals and their cultures today as you visit medieval villages, cork forests, wineries, and Neolithic monuments.
+You'll also tuck into a delectable lunch at a traditional Alentejo cuisine restaurant before you head to Évora (located about 1.5 hours east of Lisbon) for the rest of the day.

 Narrow streets in Aljezur

-After breakfast, spend today exploring the coast around Aljezur, where you'll spend the night.
+After breakfast, get back on the road and transfer south for three hours to Aljezur, where you'll spend the rest of the day exploring the surrounding coast and then settle in for the night.
 Straddling a narrow river, Aljezur is split between its western Moorish section (with a collection of cottages below a ruined 10th-century hilltop castle) and its hilltop eastern section, known as Igreja Nova (New Church).

-Day 9: Drive from Aljezur to Lagos via Sagres
+Day 9: Transfer to Lagos via Sagres & the Algarve Coast

 Surfs up in Sagres!